CyrenArkade/mothball/README.md

 A Discord bot for simulating Minecraft movement.

 ## Commands
-`;s`​`functions list` Simulates the provided functions and displays the final result `;h`​`functions list` Simulates the provided functions and displays tick by tick results.
+`;s`​`functions list` Simulates the provided functions and displays the final result.

+`;h`​`functions list` Simulates the provided functions and displays tick by tick results.

 ## Function Syntax